Simonkcoding/gamestore_remake/README.md

 ## this is a remale of capstone project, methodology as below:
 1.  convert monolith JDBCTemplate to JPA project
 2.  single mysql database with these tables:
-    a. invoice (one to many with invoice item , one to one with customer)
+    a. invoice (one to many with invoice item , one to one with customer),
-    b. customer
+    b. customer,
-    c. invoice_item
+    c. invoice_item,
-    d. t_shirt
+    d. t_shirt,
-    e. console
+    e. console,
     f. game
 3. TDD